friedsoap7/DispenserCauldron/README.md

 # Fabric Dispenser Cauldron

-### This is a Fabric mod for 1.17 and above!
+### This is a Fabric mod for ~~1.17 and above~~ 1.20.2!

 ## Usage

-Works for both singelplayer and servers.
+Works for both singleplayer and servers.
 Clients don't need this mod when playing on a server.

 Now you can finally fully automate that dripstone lava farm! :)